wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 We can pretty much leave this as is for our Rango app.
 You can see a `default` database that is powered by a lightweight database engine, [SQLite](https://www.sqlite.org/) (see the `ENGINE` option).
 The `NAME` entry for this database is the path to the database file, which is by default `db.sqlite3` in the root of your Django project.

-H> ### Git Tip
+T> ### Git Tip
-H> If you are using Git, you might be tempted to add and commit the database file.
-H> This is not a good idea because if you are working on the app with other people H> they are likely to change the database and this will cause endless conflicts.
+T> If you are using Git, you might be tempted to add and commit the database file.
+This is not a good idea because if you are working on your app with other people, they are likely to change the database and this will cause endless conflicts.
-H>
+T>
-H> Instead, add `db.sqlites3` to your `.gitignore` file so that it wont be added.
-H> You can also do this for other files like `*.pyc` etc that are specific to your machine, H> settings, etc but different on other machines
+T> Instead, add `db.sqlites3` to your `.gitignore` file so that it wont be added when you `git commit` and `git push`.
+You can also do this for other files like `*.pyc` and machine specific files.

 I> ### Using other Database Engines